#1 – A Paradigm Shift

 What the higher self can do is bring Light/Love energy to those parts of the self, and into those areas of the self/soul, that have become cut off from the Light.
 This can include the conscious self as well.
 Sometimes, even the conscious person has become cut off from his or her own inner light.

 Once valid communication is established with the higher self, it is asked to review the presenting complaints or symptoms.
 Unless it is being blocked, the higher self can usually identify whether there is an ego-state(s) involved, or an outside intrusion, an energy blockage, or whether what is happening is at a strictly physical level.
 The higher self is able to work in direct communication with the therapist to address these different phenomena and situations.
-The higher self, for example, can communicate directly with sub-personalities and bring them Light; it can enforce a soul boundary against intruding spirits when the self is in agreement; or it can retrieve information from the soul that may be relevant to a person’s present problems.
+The higher self, for example, can communicate directly with ego-states and bring them Light; it can enforce a soul boundary against intruding spirits when the self is in agreement; or it can retrieve information from the soul that may be relevant to a person’s present problems.

 In Soul-Centered Healing, there is no predicting what is going to present for a person in his or her healing process.
 What the higher self identifies as the source of a problem, or what presents on its own during the session, is going to be unique for each person.
 This is always the unpredictable part.
 No two souls have the same story.
 In each person’s healing, though, the higher self will be an inner guide and active agent to help in each step of the way.

 Most people know about the healing power of a mother’s touch.
 “Come here, mommy will kiss it and make it all better”—and she does!
 What makes the child better, of course, is being loved, feeling cared for and safe.
 We have no empirical measure for this love.
 We can’t see it.
 We see its effects, but we can’t reduce it to photons and neutrinos.